-2) Keep up with lectures and readings.
-While the online format allows some flexibility in terms of when lectures are viewed, do not allow unviewed lectures to accumulate, as you will fall behind very quickly.
+Keep up with lectures and readings and attend in-person lectures when possible.
+While lecture recordings allow some flexibility in terms of when lectures are viewed, do not allow unviewed lectures to accumulate, as you will fall behind very quickly.
 Note that housekeeping announcements (most of which will not be emailed as Course Announcements) are made at the beginning of lectures.
-You should check the announcement slides every Tuesday and Thursday when lectures are posted (even if you cannot view the whole lecture at that time).
+Attend the synchronous online tutorials.